 - Use the holder provided because exposure outside the holder can produce inaccurate reporting.

 - Do not leave your dosimeter on aprons or lab coats that are used by other individuals

 - Report any lost or damaged dosimeter immediately to Research Laboratory & Safety Services, 626-6850.
 A replacement will be provided.

 - Check with your departmental dosimeter coordinator for exchange process and location.

 Research Laboratory & Safety Services provides pregnancy counseling for radiation workers.
-This is a voluntary program available to all University of Arizona, Banner University Medical Center, and El Rio personnel.
+This is a voluntary program available to all University of Arizona and Banner University Medical Center.
 Counseling is provided for radiation workers who are pregnant, suspect they may be pregnant, or who are planning a pregnancy.

 The appointment will include a review of her work situation, an evaluation of monitoring requirements, and a discussion of the risks of radiation exposure during pregnancy.
 Formal declaration of one's pregnancy is voluntary and can be confidential.
 Please contact Research Laboratory & Safety Services at 626-6850 to arrange for an appointment.